glouppe/info8002-large-scale-data-systems/projects/project_dht.md

 - A *report* (pdf, max 5 pages) describing your architecture, implementation, and experiments you conducted.
 - A *zip* file containing your implementation.
+- Bash script which prints the PID (Process Identifier) and port number of the service for a given number of nodes.

 ---